Sport in Queensland: Soccer

+Soccer was first organised in the State in 1867 and today is represented professionally by Brisbane Roar in the men and women's A League, and semi-professionally there are 12 clubs in the Queensland National Premier League, and a further 50 or so clubs in the Queensland Premier League (QPL).

+All 308 clubs are entitled to enter Australia's largest knock out competition, The Australia Cup, organised by Football Australia.

+The State regularly hosts The Matildas and Socceroos.

 Swimming

 Swimming is also a popular sport in Queensland, with a majority of Australian team members and international medalists hailing from the state.
 At the 2008 Summer Olympics, Queensland swimmers won all six of Australia's gold medals, all swimmers on Australia's three female (finals) relays teams were from Queensland, two of which won gold.

 At the 2004 Summer Olympics, 2005 and 2007 World Long Course Swimming Championships, Australia won both the 4 × 100 m freestyle and medley relays.
 In five of these teams, three out of the four swimmers were from Queensland, and in the medley relay in 2007, all were from Queensland.